WalkersCayAbaco.com

 Walkers Cay

-...was the first island stop of my first trip to the Abacos by boat back in '93**, fittingly 20 years after my first visit to Green Turtle Cay in '73.
+Walkers Cay was the first island stop of my first trip to the Abacos by boat back in '93, fittingly 20 years after my first visit to Green Turtle Cay in '73.
 The 80's & early 90's were the days when Walkers was in it's heyday.
 Jet-setters would fly in on their Lear Jets (on a short runway) for a days fishing on their yachts.
 Some didn't make it as a burnt fuselage or two lined runway here and there.

 The resort stood high on the cay with a magnificent views west and south.
 With the exception of the Customs office, it is basically the only thing on the island.
 Customs were needed for the fly-in folks along with those boaters bypassing West End.
 Walkers provided guest rooms, restaurant and bar and a large pool.
-In addition to the marina there was a dive shop of some repute.
+In addition to the marina there was a dive shop of some notoriety.
 The resort was originally developed by Robert H. Abplanalp the inventor of the "clog-free" spray valve used in today's aerosol spray cans.
 He was also a friend & confidant of President Nixon.

 Walker's reputation was world wide.
 There were numerous tournaments here through out the year, including the prestigious , by invitation only, "Shootout" between Hatteras and Bertram owners.
 (Some folks may remember the "Walker's Cay Chronicles" on ESPN2 back in the day.)